MohitBhimrajka/competitive-intelligence-agent/README.md

 - **Example**: `{ "query": "What are the strengths of Competitor X?" }`
 - **RAG-powered**: Uses embeddings and semantic search to find relevant information across all company data, deep research reports, news, and insights

+### Streamlit Frontend (New!)
+A simpler, Python-based frontend alternative using Streamlit.

+- **Quick setup**: Fewer dependencies and faster to deploy
+- **All features**: Supports the same functionality as the React frontend
+- **Simplified UI**: Clean, functional interface with tabbed navigation

 ## Tech Stack

 ### Backend